-Until 36 months from the closing of the offering, we will grant the representative an irrevocable right of first refusal to act as sole investment banker, sole book-runner, sole financial advisor, sole underwriter and/or sole placement agent, at the representative's sole discretion, for each and every future public and private equity and debt offering, including all equity linked financings, during such 3 months period for us, or any successor to or any subsidiary of us, on terms customary to the representative.
-The representative will have the sole right to determine whether or not any other broker-dealer will have the right to participate in any such offering and the economic terms of any such participate in any such offering and the economic terms of any such participate in any such offering and the economic terms of any such participation.
+The underwriting agreement will provide that for a period of twelve months from the closing of the offering, we will grant the representative an irrevocable right of first refusal to act as sole investment banker, sole bookrunner, sole financial advisor, sole underwriter and/or sole placement agent, at the representative's sole discretion, for each and every future public and private equity and debt offering, including all equity linked financings, during such

+Twelve-month period for us, or any successor to or any subsidiary of us, on terms customary to the representative.
+The representative has the sole right to determine whether or not any other broker dealer shall have the right to participate in any such offering and the economic terms of any such participation.